-As a makeup artist my client’s health and safety has always been of the utmost importance, and with the current outbreak of Novel Coronavirus (COVID-19) I thought that it would be a good time to outline the measures that I take to ensure your safety.
+As a makeup artist my client’s health and safety has always been of the utmost importance, and with the current outbreak COVID-19 I thought that it would be a good time to outline the measures that I take to ensure your safety.

 The basic makeup sanitation is something that should be done always – coronavirus or not.